-Stock proof fencing around the offset site has quite recently been installed and as such is in near new condition.
-It is likely that with the fencing in place the biodiversity values of the site will continue improve through the exclusion of feral goats and any livestock, allowing further opportunities for natural regeneration to occur when rainfall conditions permit.
+Stock proof fencing around the offset site is in good condition, though there are a number of places where sheep have dug under the fence to access the site.
+Management actions have been suggested to remedy this.
+It is likely that with the fencing in place the biodiversity values of the site will continue improve through the exclusion of feral goats and any livestock, allowing for natural regeneration to occur when rainfall conditions permit.

 Fauna habitats across the site are somewhat diverse and include; bare ground, chenopods, rocky patches, tussock grasses and some taller shrubs.
-These habitats have been maintained, with the exception of the groundcover.
-These habitats may improve with the installation of fencing and consequent exclusion of grazing from feral goats and a return to near average or greater rainfall.
-With the fences in place no further feral pest management is recommended until after a re-evaluation of vegetation condition and fauna habitats during the next monitoring event.
+These habitats have been maintained, except for the groundcover which has declined due to lack of rainfall.
+These habitats may improve with the adjustment of fencing and consequent exclusion of grazing from feral goats and a return to near average or greater rainfall.
+With the fences in place no further feral pest management is recommended until after a re-evaluation of vegetation condition and fauna habitats during the next monitoring event in Year 4.

 Weed infestations across the site are generally low and can be maintained by spot treatment as outlined in the management actions.
-Weeds of particular concern include the state and regional priority weeds (LLS 2017) Velvet Mesquite and African Boxthorn, which are required to be eradicated from the site so as to prevent further spread to surrounding lands.
+Weeds of concern include the state and regional priority weeds (LLS 2017) Velvet Mesquite and African Boxthorn, which are required to be eradicated from the site to prevent further spread to surrounding lands.
 Peppercorn Tree infestations within the centre of the site provide habitat for a variety of birds, including babbler species.
 There are numerous active babbler nests throughout these trees and as such complete removal is not recommended.
-Control of emerging saplings, selective thinning of those trees not containing nests and replacement planting would allow for the infestation to be gradually reduced while maintaining fauna habitat.
+Control of emerging saplings, selective thinning of those trees not containing nests and replacement planting with native species would allow for the infestation to be gradually reduced while maintaining fauna habitat.